 “Where are you?” he asks.

 I have traveled so far.
 His voice so far away.
-But he is insistent.
-We have work to do.
-His time is precious.
+I wince for words.
+Resistant.
+So distant.

 “Where are you?”